 Cambridge University English Country Dance Club

-English Country Dancing offers a wide variety of dances, from lively and energetic to smooth and graceful, set to delightful tunes from a wide range of composers from Trad through Henry Purcell and Handel and Mozart to many modern composers writing specifically for dancing.
-Some dances are easy, others are more of a challenge, but they are all taught and called, so you don't need to have any previous experience of the form.
-All are welcome to join us; you don't need to come with a partner, and we usually change partners for each dance anyway.
+English Country Dancing offers a wide variety of dances, from lively and energetic to smooth and graceful, set to wonderful tunes from a wide range of composers from Trad through Purcell and Handel and Mozart to many modern composers writing specifically for dancing.
+Some dances are easy, others are more of a challenge, but they are all taught and called, so you don’t need to have any previous experience of the form.
+All are welcome to join us; you don’t need to come with a partner, and we usually change partners for each dance anyway.
 Note that this is social dancing, quite different from display styles such as Morris.

 Your first two visits to the weekly Round are free, and you get a free session whenever you bring a friend who hasn’t been before.

 Because of restrictions due to the Covid-19 pandemic, all the Round’s regular meetings and special events have had to be suspended until further notice.
 Please sign up to the Round mailing list, and we will let you know when dancing becomes possible again.

 |About the Round

 The Punt Party